mollyexten/flashy/README.md

 ## Code Issues & Resolutions

-- I got the ubiquitous "cannot read property ___ of null" error several times before learning how to set up useEffects properly: write the function first, then write a conditional ensuring the function only fires when the necessary variables actually exist.
+- To avoid getting too many "cannot read property ___ of null" errors, I learned to set up useEffects in this pattern: write the function first, then write a conditional ensuring the function only fires when the necessary variables actually exist.
 I had thought that the dependency array would automatically make sure no variables had null values, but that turned out not to be the case!
 Here is an example of a useEffect that uses this pattern:
 ```
 useEffect(() => {
     if (currentUser) {